The RFDS in VIC

 Do you pay a third party to fundraise on your behalf?

-By utilising professional fundraising agencies, the aim of RFDS Victoria is to minimise our fixed costs and ensure the greatest amount of resource is focussed on helping our beneficiaries.
+By utilising professional fundraising agencies, the aim of RFDS Victoria is to minimise our fixed costs and ensure the greatest amount of resource is focused on helping our beneficiaries.

 Does my donation simply pay the fundraiser’s wages then?